VR training paints new picture for 19th MXS

-An Airman from the 19th Maintenance Squadron tests new virtual reality corrosion control capabilities at Little Rock Air Force Base, Arkansas, Aug.
-11, 2022.
+The 19th Maintenance Group along with a project team from the 19th Maintenance Squadron, recently tested new virtual reality corrosion control capabilities to train their Airmen in a more controlled environment.

 The VR simulation allows Airmen to immerse themselves in a hangar containing an aircraft and use a controller that is modified to look and feel like a paint sprayer to paint the aircraft and various parts.

-(U.S. Air Force photo by Senior Airman Jayden Ford)
+The push for the virtual reality training helps reduce the costs and risks associated with Airmen using real paint and tools.

+“For the fabrication flight to produce the level of work required, hundreds of hours of training are necessary along with gallons of paints and solvents,” said Tech.
+Sgt.
+Matthew Rollason, 19th Maintenance Group innovations NCO in charge.

 |Date Taken: